Easy-to-read medicine information about paracetamol – what it is, how to take paracetamol safely and possible side effects.

 Paracetamol is a very popular medicine and when taken correctly works well.
 However, too much paracetamol is very harmful to the liver.

 - If you realise you have had too much (including other products with paracetamol in it), call your doctor, nurse or the Poisons Centre 0800 POISON (0800 764 766) immediately.

-- Children and older people are most at risk so take extra care.
+- Older people are most at risk so take extra care.